worldyne/dsc-1-02-05-while-loops-break-continue-seattle-ds-career-040119/README.md

 ## Introduction

-Earlier in the course, we learned hot to iterate over collections.
+Earlier in the course, we learned how to iterate over collections.
 But is there is a way to have a loop **without** a collection to iterate over?
 Well, another way to create a loop is with **while** loops.
 We can use a while loop to perform the same action over and over until a condition is no longer `True`.
 We don't even need an *iterable* or collection to iterate over.
 We can just define a condition and perform the given code block until the condition is no longer `True`.
 Pretty cool, right?

 Or what if we would like to have a loop that stops at a certain point?
 Let's say we only want to collect half of the elements of a list, or stop a list once we find the first matching element?
 To perform operations like these we'll need `break` and `continue` statements.
 These statements **control the flow** of our loops and will help us make our loops even more effective.